 Image by macrovector on Freepik

-As you get started, your portfolio will be your best friend.
+If you want to learn how to be a professional hairstylist, you first need to understand the importance of having a great portfolio that showcases your experience.
+Your portfolio will be your best friend.
 Offer your services to friends and family, maybe at a discounted rate or even for free.

 When you’re building your portfolio, it’s all about those before-and-after shots.
 Make sure the pics show off your clients’ hair transformations in all their glory.
 Good lighting, clear focus, and accurate representation of the colors, textures, and details of the hairstyles are key.